MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

-Media Services supports Apple's Low Latency HLS (LL-HLS) specification as well as DASH.
+Media Services supports Apple's Low Latency HLS (LL-HLS) specification.
 [Watch](https://developer.apple.com/videos/play/wwdc2019/502/) Roger Pantos explain the Low Latency HLS specification at WWDC19 to understand how the specification gets your media content to your viewers faster.

 This article describes Media Services support for LL-HLS and provides you with implementation guidance.